I’m Lisa Fisher, founder of Black Belt Mediation.

 - get out of the way when someone is trying to bulldoze over me.

-I created Mind-Body Empowerment to share the most effective strategies I have road-tested and successfully applied in my own life, and I feel so fortunate to help amazing human beings bring out the best version of themselves.
+I share the most effective strategies I have road-tested and successfully applied in my own life, and I feel so fortunate to help amazing human beings bring out the best version of themselves.
 Every time a client tells me they feel more confident, they stayed calm dealing with a combative family member, or they took their power back in a challenging relationship, I do a happy dance .